 Economic Development

-Our economic development initiatives aim to create equitable opportunities for Black, Indigenous, People of Color (BIPOC) to participate in and benefit from the economic growth of their neighborhoods and the wider region.
+Our economic development initiatives aim to create equitable opportunities for individuals to participate in and benefit from the economic growth of their neighborhoods and the wider region.
 We do this through an integrated strategy focused on three categories:

 We enhance the vibrancy and sustainability of commercial corridors in underserved communities by investing in projects that promote greater safety and walkability, celebrate and strengthen cultural identity, and encourage locals and visitors to support the local economy.